nickknw/nickknowlson.com/_posts/2012-07-17-seven-languages-week-3-day-2.markdown

 <h3>Unification</h3>

 **UPDATE:** Turns out I had a massive misunderstanding about what unification was.
-I had conflated it with a number of other concepts{2} that combined together form Prolog's execution model{1}.
-To continue in the vein of helping others learn from my mistakes I will explain what unification actually is and how it fits into Prolog's execution model.
+I had conflated it with a number of other concepts that combined together form Prolog's execution model.
+I've removed what I wrote about unification and may some day do a follow-up article on Prolog's execution model.

-It is a bit lengthy, and this article is long enough, so I've separated it into a separate post explaining [Prolog's execution model](/blog/2012/08/31/prologs-execution-model/).

-The logic programming difference
+<h3>The logic programming difference</h3>
----

 So what does having that fancy execution model really mean?
 To demonstrate the difference it can make I am going to show you the same function written in three different languages and three different styles.
 I've picked the `append` function (append one list to another list) which is a great example, even though it's been explained many times before.
 In